anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 When using EST {{RFC7030}}, the following aspects and constraints need to be considered and the given extra requirements SHALL be observed:

-* Proof of possession is provided by using the specified PKCS#10 structure in the request.
+* proof-of-possession is provided by using the specified PKCS#10 structure in the request.

-* Proof of identity SHALL be achieved by signing the certification request object using the Full PKI Request option (including the /fullcmc endpoint).
+* proof-of-identity SHALL be achieved by signing the certification request object using the Full PKI Request option (including the /fullcmc endpoint).
   This provides sufficient
   information for the RA to make an authorization decision on the received certification request.
   Note: EST references CMC {{RFC5272}} for the definition of the Full PKI Request.
-For proof of identity, the signature of the SignedData of the Full PKI Request is performed using the IDevID credential of the pledge.
+For proof-of-identity, the signature of the SignedData of the Full PKI Request is performed using the IDevID credential of the pledge.